carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-default.rst

   A::~A() = default;

 .. note::
-  Copy-constructor, copy-assignment operator, move-constructor and move-assignment operator are not supported yet.
+  Move-constructor and move-assignment operator are not supported yet.